 Key Stage 4

-In Year 10 and 11, students study the Core subjects of English Language, Mathematics, Science, Computer Science, PE, RS and PSHCEE.
+In Year 10 and 11, students study the Core subjects of English (Language and Literature) Mathematics, Science, PE and PSHCEE.
 This Core curriculum occupies 30-hours of lessons per fortnight, with pathway subjects filling the remaining 20-hours per fortnight.

 Most pathways lead to the GCSE Examination but there are BTEC and vocational courses available at a comparable level.
 Those currently available are: